lisp-mirror/eql5-android/README-PREPARE.txt

 Qt 5.9 already includes Android versions of all binaries.

-N.B: You will _not_ need to build the EQL5 shared libraries for Android (that would be too much of a hassle); the cross-compiled versions are already included (see lib/).
+N.B: You will _not_ need to build the EQL5 shared libraries for Android; the cross-compiled versions are already included (see lib/).
+But if you prefer to build them by yourself, please see 'build-eql5/'.

 Since the included EQL5 Android libraries have been built with the above versions, you're required to have the exact same versions installed.